 - Cocculus indicus is popularly used to relieve upset stomach or nausea arising from motion sickness.
 It is usually crushed into powder and dissolved in water for drinking.
 It should however be given prior travel.
 Argentum nitricum also helps to relieve anxiety and nausea.

-Motion sickness occurs often in dogs and is usually noted once the dog has had an experience either in the car, air or boat.
+Motion sickness occurs often in dogs and is usually noted once the dog has had experience either in the car, air, or boat.
 It presents with nausea, drooling, excess licking of the lips, anxiety, vomiting among other symptoms.